ranxm2/ranxm2.github.io/_pages/about.md

 - **Machine learning for biomarker discovery**
 - **Pathway and network modeling in neurological disorders**

-I’m fortuned to be advised by [Dr. Zhaohui (Steve) Qin](https://sph.emory.edu/faculty/profile/index.php?FID=zhaohui%20%20steve%20-qin-8697) pf Emory University.
+I am honored to be advised by [Dr. Zhaohui (Steve) Qin](https://sph.emory.edu/faculty/profile/index.php?FID=zhaohui%20%20steve%20-qin-8697) at Emory University.
 I earned my MSPH in Biostatistics from Emory University in May 2024.